Community Growth Prompts New Wastewater System Needs

 The evaluation studied over 17 square miles of City tributary leading to the Bluff Street Lift Station.
 As part of the study, we conducted flow monitoring and field inspection activities to locate, quantify, and evaluate rainfall-induced inflow and infiltration entering the City’s wastewater collection system.
 Our analysis led to the development of the Bluff Street Lift Station Drainage Area Wastewater Master Plan, which analyzed existing infrastructure and provided recommendations for improvements.

-Key areas of focus during our comprehensive analysis included the:
+Key areas of focus during our comprehensive analysis included:

 - Existing sanitary capacity